r618/whisper.net/readme.md

 - sources made compatible with Unity C# version (this might not be needed over time once Unity updates to more recent compiler+CLR)
 - IL2CPP compatible AOT static callbacks
 - Wave audio format support originally included was removed
-- original huggingface GGML models endpoints used, but model downloader replaced with UnityWebRequest
+- original huggingface GGML models endpoints used
 - native library loading support was removed - all libraries loading is handled by Unity automatically
 - runtime native platforms images are not present in this branch